Digitalist-Open-Cloud/Matomo-Plugin-ExtraTools/docs/index.md

 ### `logger:delete`
 Removes logging entries from the DB, that is the internal logging in Matomo, not visits on sites.

+### `logger:show`
+Show logging and query entries of logs from the database, output could be exported to CSV.

 ### `matomo:install`
 Installs Matamo.
 Wipes the current installation - as default it uses settings in